 The combinations of adhesives and facestocks offered in our Drum Label portfolio are compliant with Section 2 of BS 5609.

 Typically, the regulatory burden of Section 3 falls on label converters, who are responsible for certifying the printing systems, inks and ribbons applied on Section 2-certified base materials.
 To simplify the BS 5609 certification process, Avery Dennison offers Section 3 testing and certification free of charge.
-Our marine testing laboratories have been validated by Underwriters Laboratories (UL) for certifying BS 5609.

 If you are interested in BS 5609 certification for your labels, please get in touch.